UKCloud/documentation/articles/azure/azs-how-create-service-fabric-portal.md

    - **Repair Manager** - Select **Yes** to use Repair Manager to enable patch orchestration on node types with a durability of bronze, which helps keep your VMs up to date.

+   - **Diagnostic Data Age In Days** - Specify the days to keep the Service Fabric diagnostic log in the diagnostics store.

    - **Service Fabric deployment package URL** - Specify the URL to download the Service Fabric deployment package from.
-For off-line scenarios, download the service fabric package from the URL specified and upload it to a blob and enable anonymous access and specify the URL here.
+For disconnected scenarios, download the service fabric package from the URL specified and upload it to a blob and enable anonymous access and specify the URL here.

+   - **Service Fabric runtime package URL** - Specify the URL to download the Service Fabric runtime package from.
+For disconnected scenarios, download the service fabric runtime from the URL specified and upload it to a blob and enable anonymous access and specify the URL here.

    - **Subscription** - This is your UKCloud for Microsoft Azure subscription.

-   - **Resource Group** - Select an existing resource group, or create a new one by typing a name for your new resource group.
+   - **Resource Group** - Select an existing resource group, or create a new one by clicking the **Create new** link and then typing a name for your new resource group in the pop-out window.
 Note that to create a Service Fabric cluster, the resource group must contain no other resources.

    - **Location** - This will be `frn00006`, which is the Azure Stack Hub region.